 The difference between industrial hemp & marijuana

-Typically the industrial varieties have less that 1% THC (tetrahydrocannabinol, the psychoactive compund found in marijuana), while smoking-grade cannabis has anything from 5 to 25%.
+Typically the industrial varieties of hemp have less than 1% THC (tetrahydrocannabinol, the psychoactive compound found in marijuana), while smoking-grade cannabis has anything from 5 to 25%.
 Smoking industrial hemp will give you nothing more than a headache.